JHGFD82/RoManTools/docs/Methodology.md

 ### 1.2.
 Syllable Processing

 Each segment is converted into one or more Syllable objects.
 A Syllable object contains parameters that store details on each syllable's structure.
-Conditionals that determine whether the text was inputted with capital letters or whether it was preceeded by an apostrophe or dash, are detected first.
+Conditionals that determine whether the text was inputted with capital letters or whether it was preceeded by an apostrophe or dash are detected first.
 This is then followed immediately with steps to analyze the text to extract a potential syllable's initial and final.
 Analyzation involves iterating over each letter individually.

 #### Initials